 Biography for Secretary of State

-Jason Kander, 33, was sworn in as Missouri's 39th Secretary of State in January 2013.
-He is America's youngest statewide elected official.
+Jason Kander, 34, was sworn in as Missouri's 39th Secretary of State in January 2013.
 A former U.S. Army Captain, Jason is a veteran of the war in Afghanistan.
 Prior to his election as Secretary of State, he practiced law, represented Kansas City in the Missouri General Assembly, and served on the Missouri Veterans Commission.
 He is a graduate of American University and Georgetown Law School and is married to his high school sweetheart, Diana.
 Their son, True, was born in September 2013.

 A fifth generation Missourian, Jason learned early in life about the importance of community service.
 His mother was a juvenile probation officer and his father was a police officer who later ran a small business.